-While unrestricted hotel Internet connections are becoming more common in some parts of the world, many still insist on making things difficult for guests with multiple devices.
+While unrestricted hotel Internet connections are becoming more common in some parts of the world, many still insist on charging extra fees and making things difficult for guests with multiple devices.

 Being able to connect one or two gadgets to the network may once have been fine, but many people now have several devices they'd like to use.
 The situation is even worse when traveling in a couple or group.